Gori/mylitics/project.md

 **Subscriber Metrics (Not Available):**
 - ⚠️ Active/Trial/Paid Subscribers: Set to 0
-- ⚠️ Cancellations, Churn, Grace: Set to 0
+- ⚠️ Cancellations, Churn: Set to 0
 - ⚠️ First Payments, Renewals: Set to 0
 - ⚠️ MRR: Set to 0